jan-bogaerts/mark/src/markdownCode.md

 - inherits from transformer-base service.
 Constructor parameters:
   - name: 'compress'
   - dependencies: []
+- create a global instance of the service
-- at startup of the application, an instance of this service is created and registered as an entry-point transformer: `cybertron-service.register(this, true)`
+- register the global instance of the service as an entry-point transformer with the cybertron-service: `cybertronService.register(this, true)`

 - function build-message(text-fragment):
   - result (json array):